sonata-nfv/tng-sdk-descriptorgen/README.md

 This triggers the tests on Firefox and Chrome (you'll see browser windows pop up and close soon after).
 Terminal 2 informs about the test progress and success.
 If and only if all tests finish successfully, `protractor` exits with code 0.

+If you have trouble installing or running `protractor`, try using `sudo`.

 ## Workflow
 ### Input